xiaoyeziji/ide/intl.en-US/User Guide/Data management/Create a table.md

 Generally, you must create tables during data development to store the results of data synchronization and data processing.
 The Data Management module of Alibaba Cloud DTplus platform provides two ways to create a table.

 **Note:** Statement-based table creation The classification can facilitate metadata management for numerous businesses in the organization.
-For more information on creating tables with the maxcompute client, see :[Create a table](intl.en-US/User Guide/Data management/Create a table.md#).
+For more information on creating tables with the maxcompute client, see [Create a table](intl.en-US/User Guide/Data management/Create a table.md#).

 ## Prerequisites {#section_c1g_ll1_r2b .section}